 The Connector will now be registered to the Universal Print Service.

 In the Connectors menu – you’ll see the Connector name showing up.

 You can click on the connector name to see some of the details of that specific machine and its status.

-Note: This step only applies to Windows Virtual Desktop or any other Hybrid Azure AD physical endpoint scenario.
+Note: This step only applies to Azure Virtual Desktop or any other Hybrid Azure AD physical endpoint scenario.

 Activate Hybrid Azure AD in the Universal Print connector.

 We are ready with the connection part; we now need to make them available in the Cloud – as part of the Universal print service.